dutchLuck/ping3/README.md

 capability through header options and macOS ping doesn't.
 However macOS ping provides a timestamp capability through ICMP timestamp requests.
 This mode requires elevated priveleges via sudo, unless the "-s 0" option is included with the "-M time" option.
+The macOS ping also provides a netmask capability through ICMP netmask requests, but Linux ping has no similar capability.
+Once again the "-M mask" option on macOS ping also should be teamed with a "-s 0" to avoid requiring sudo priveleges to send the request.

-The ping3 utility provides timestamp in the header options on a macOS system and provides ICMP timestamp pings on a linux system.
+The ping3 utility provides timestamp in the header options on a macOS system and provides ICMP timestamp/mask pings on a Linux system.

 The default output of ping3 on a macOS system is somewhat similar to the ping utility output minus the summary statistics.